Nokia 6120 classic: Interface changes

-X-plore bug Fixed (When opened an unknown file led to restarting phone)
+Variants

 Nokia 6121 classic

 Nokia 6121 classic is the first UMTS900 device on the market.
 It is available in five colours: Black, Blue, White, Gold and Pink.
 The 6120 classic and 6121 classic are identical, the only difference is that they have a different set of 3G frequencies.

 Nokia 6122 classic

 Nokia 6122 classic had a modified shell.
 The 6120 classic and 6122 classic are identical on the inside.

 Nokia 6124 classic

 The Nokia 6124 is a Vodafone variant of the Nokia 6120 classic.
 Shape design is even rounder than 6120, and different function key arrangement.

 NM705i/706i

 The FOMA NM705i is the NTT DoCoMo version of the 6120 classic released March 2008.
 The phone lacks the ability to install native applications, and also lacks HSDPA and an email client.
 NM705i has i-mode software (i-mode browser, i-mode mail, i-appli) instead of MIDP applications, MMS, and the Nokia web browser.
 Available colors are Black, White, and Orange (NM705i original).

 Later, August of same year, introduced FOMA NM706i carries a same exterior design as the 6124 classic and NM705i specifications.
 Available Black color is same as NM705i, but Red and Silver color is newly available instead of Orange and White.